 Among other honors, Cecka received the Distinguish Alumni Award from the FAMU NAA; is a member of the FAMU SJGC’s Hall of Fame; received the Carrie P. Meek Servant-Leader Award from Delta Sigma Theta Sorority, Inc., State of Florida and the Bahamas; and was selected as Alumna of the Year by HBCU Digest for her work as the creator of the FAMU 10 for $10 Giving Challenge social media fundraising campaign.
 Cecka is married to Marvin E. Green, Jr. and the couple has three children.

 Dr. Elizabeth Jakubowski is a faculty member in the School of Teacher Education at Florida State University.
 Her focus is on mathematics education and teacher education.
 Her current work is focusing on issues of access to and equity in mathematics for females and students with disabilities.
 She has assisted Florida colleges and universities in their development of quality teacher preparation programs and currently serves in leadership roles the Florida Association of Colleges of Teacher Education and Florida Association of Teacher Education.
 She has worked with girls at the middle and high school levels in building self-efficacy for success in mathematics and science.
+A resident of Tallahassee for thirty-two years, she has been actively involved with her church and local schools.

 Patricia McCray has served as the Assistant to the City Manager for the City of Tallahassee.
 In her role, she served as the City Manager’s liaison with the City Commission to ensure the successful response to City Commissioner inquiries and assignments, either personally or through coordination of available resources.
 She is a Certified John Maxwell Coach, Trainer, and Inspirational Speaker.
 Patricia’s love of butterflies and the transformation they represent led her to create Butterfly Life Journeys, Inc, which is a faith-based organization that provides coaching, training and mentoring.
 She compares her life experiences of domestic violence, incarceration, homelessness, financial and health crises to the four stages of metamorphosis experienced by the caterpillar becoming a butterfly.
 Patricia is a teacher and mentor at the Federal Correctional Institution-Tallahassee, where she was formerly incarcerated.
 She serves on the board of the Big Bend After Reentry Coalition (BBARC).
 Patricia believes reducing the state’s recidivism rate will mean safer communities, stronger families and fewer taxpayer dollars spent on prisons.
 She is one of a select few comprising the 2017 Cohort of Just Leadership USA Leading with Conviction and is an alumnus of Leadership Tallahassee Class 33.
 In addition to serving on the Tallahassee/Leon County Commission on the Status of Women and Girls, Patricia serves on the Emergency Care Help Organization (ECHO) Board, Chelsea House Women of Worth Tea Ministry, and the Federal Correctional Institution-Tallahassee Community Relations Board.
 Patricia is a passionate advocate for community reentry and criminal justice reform, and she is devoted to serving vulnerable populations in her community and seeks to mentor and inspire others to pursue their vision and achieve their dreams.